This post may contain affiliate links. Please see our disclosure policy.

 - Clove essential oil

-This blend contains oils that are calming for the body and mind.
-Make this air freshener for the bedroom nightstand to give off a relaxing aroma to promote healthy sleep.
+This blend has a soothing and relaxing aroma.
+Make this air freshener for the bedroom nightstand to enjoy as you drift off to sleep.

 - Lavender essential oil